 Professor Chevaliez is an Associate Director of the French National Reference Center for Viral Hepatitis B, C and a member of the department of Virology, and of INSERM Unit U955 at the Henri Mondor University Hospital in Creteil, France.
 He focuses on teaching, diagnosis and research in hepatitis viruses.
 He earned his PharmD and a doctorate in molecular virology from the University of Paris XI and the Pasteur Institute of Paris, France.
 Professor Chevaliez has published a number of articles on the diagnosis and virological monitoring of chronic viral hepatitis, the mechanisms of action of ribavirin in chronic hepatitis C therapy and new drug developments.
 His research focuses on the molecular mechanisms underlying the success and failure (including viral resistance) of chronic hepatitis B and C therapies.
 He is a member of the concerted action 33 (AC33, HBV and HCV resistance to antiviral drugs) of the French National Agency for AIDS and Viral Hepatitis Research (ANRS).

-Damien is a project manager for the ANRS and a PhD candidate in virology at the Cancer Research Centre of Lyon (CRCL).
-For several years now he has been working on the PROLIFICA project as part of his thesis.
-He is particularly interested in measuring risk factors associated with the development and progression of liver disease, such as viral variants and aflatoxin B1 (AFB1) exposure.
-His missions are tighly intertwined with the activities of the International Agency for Research on Cancer (IARC), in particular regarding the screen for AFB1 exposure.
+Damien was a project manager for the ANRS and a PhD candidate in virology at the Cancer Research Centre of Lyon (CRCL).
+He worked for several years on the PROLIFICA project as part of his PhD thesis.
+He was interested in measuring risk factors associated with the development and progression of liver disease, such as viral variants and aflatoxin B1 (AFB1) exposure.
+His missions were tighly intertwined with the activities of the International Agency for Research on Cancer (IARC), in particular regarding the screen for AFB1 exposure.